Like a lazy orthodontist, we’re going to have to ask you to brace yourself.

 Barge East | Hackney Wick

 Back in 2017 a trio of childhood friends decided that they wanted to open a bar & restaurant in the new Olympic Park.
 So they went to Holland, found a 117 year-old barge, sailed it across the North Sea, and anchored it in the canal at Hackney Wick.
 As you’d expect.
-They then went ahead and converted it into an absolutely gorgeous floating eatery, whereupon you can get a well-picked wine list, spritzers, plus cocktails like the classic Negroni, and the not-so-classic Sex with the Captain.
+They then went ahead and converted it into an absolutely gorgeous floating eatery and riverside kitchen garden, where you can get a well-picked wine list, spritzers, plus cocktails like the classic Negroni, and the not-so-classic Sex with the Captain.
 And plenty of Dutch lagers.

 Equal Parts | Haggerston

-Michael Sager is up to his old tricks again – i.e opening up one of the best bars in East London.
-The man behind Sager + Wilde (also on this list), has taken over the lime-tiled building on the corner of Hackney Road and turned it into a effortlessly cool space that feels like an aperitif bar shipped directly from Havana, with vinyl crackling from a record player, whirring fans overhead and intriguing cocktails like the Flor made with olive-oil vodka, sherry and tomato; both savoury and light in equal parts
+Michael Sager is up to his old tricks again, opening yet another of East London’s finest bars.
+Equal Parts is an effortlessly cool space that feels like an aperitif bar shipped directly from Havana, with vinyl crackling from a record player, whirring fans overhead and intriguing cocktails like the Flor made with olive-oil vodka, sherry and tomato.
+There’s also offbeat spirit selections, from a broad agave collection to Italian amaro (served frozen) and EP’s own label wine.

 Coupette | Bethnal Green